LibreCAD/docs/ref/widgets.rst

 Dock widgets serve two purposes:

-    1. In additional to the menus and toolbars, provides another method to access :ref:`drawing tools <tools>`:
+    1. In additional to the menus and toolbars, dock widgets provide another method to access :ref:`drawing tools <tools>`:

         - Circle
         - Curve